gvwilson/thirdbit/src/fiction/iffy/index.md

-In between watches they played hive and santorini or Edson did yoga while Iffy studied the specs for reclamation machines she found on an old app someone had left in the toilet stall.
+In between watches they played hive and santorini or Edson did yoga while Iffy studied the reclamation machine specs she found on an old app someone had left in the toilet stall.
 It had a few decades-old sims as well, but they didn't calm her the way the wireframes and animations did.